envato-archive/envato-wordpress-toolkit/readme.txt

 = 1.7.3 =
 * Added a custom user agent to all API requests so a connection is once again possible.
+* Added the option to turn sslverify on and off.
+* Envato API requests are now using HTTPS endpoints.

 = 1.7.2 =
 * Added checks to stop PHP from throwing redeclare class errors.